psychoinformatics-de/inm-icf-utilities/docs/source/user/datalad-advanced.rst

       └── 4/
       └── 5/

-The view can be filtered, e.g. to only show anatomical sequences:
+The view can be filtered, e.g. to only show anatomical (T1 or T2) sequences:

 .. code-block:: console